- History and development of the Schengen Agreement

 Since 1985, several other states have joined the Schengen area:

 Italy signed the Agreement on 27 November 1990, Spain and Portugal both signed on 25 June 1991, Greece signed on 6 November 1992, Austria on 28 April 1995, and Denmark, Finland and Sweden, along with the non-EU member states Iceland and Norway, all signed the Schengen Agreement on 19 December 1996.
 Switzerland, which is also not an EU member state, signed the Agreement in 2004.
-The Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia and Slovenia all acceded to Schengen on 21 December 2007.
-The newest member of the Schengen area is Liechtenstein (a non-EU country), which joined in 2011.
+The Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia and Slovenia all acceded to Schengen on 21 December 2007, Liechtenstein (a non-EU country) on 19 December 2011.
+The newest member of the Schengen area is Croatia, which joined on 01 January 2023.

-Some EU member states – Bulgaria, Cyprus, Romania and Croatia – are not yet full members of the Schengen area; border checks are still conducted between these countries and the Schengen area (see below for the position with regard to the United Kingdom and Ireland).
+Some EU member states – Bulgaria, Cyprus and Romania – are not yet full members of the Schengen area; border checks are still conducted between these countries and the Schengen area (see below for the position with regard to the United Kingdom and Ireland).

 Key points of the Schengen acquis